 - Your company or private or public institution must operate in Switzerland and engage in value-creating activities.

-- You must assume the flagship costs incurred within your company and be prepared to cover your research partner’s expenses in an amount equivalent to at least 10% of the funding offered by Innosuisse.
+- You must cover the costs incurred within your company for the Flagship which must at least correspond to 40 to 60% of the overall project cost, and be prepared to cover your research partners' expenses, known as “cash contribution”, amounting to at least 5% of the total project costs.

 - Swiss research partners must be prepared to implement a flagship with you.